 Pablo Lapuerta, M.D.
 In March 2011, we entered into an offer letter with Pablo Lapuerta, M.D. to serve as our senior vice president, clinical development and chief medical officer.
-Dr. Lapuerta was named executive vice president, clinical development and chief medical officer in February 2013 and executive vice president, safety, pharmacovigilance and medical affairs and chief medical officer in August 2014.
+Dr. Lapuerta was named executive vice president, clinical development and chief medical officer in February 2013, executive vice president, safety, pharmacovigilance and medical affairs and chief medical officer in August 2014 and executive vice president and chief medical officer in February 2015.
 Under the offer letter, Dr. Lapuerta receives a base salary, currently \$380,625 a year, subject to adjustment, with an annual discretionary bonus based upon specific objectives to be determined by the compensation committee.
 The compensation committee has established a current bonus target for Dr. Lapuerta of 35% of his base salary, subject to adjustment.
 The offer letter provides for certain severance payments upon the termination of Dr. Lapuerta's employment, as described below under the heading "Executive and Director Compensation - Potential Payments upon Termination or Change in Control."

 Alan J. Main, Ph.D.
 In July 2001, we entered into an employment agreement with Alan J. Main, Ph.D., to serve as our senior vice president, Lexicon Pharmaceuticals.
-In February 2007, Dr. Main was named executive vice president of pharmaceutical research.
+Dr. Main was named executive vice president of pharmaceutical research in February 2007 and executive vice president, CMC and supply operations in February 2015.
 Under the agreement, Dr. Main receives a base salary, currently \$367,710 a year, subject to adjustment, with an annual discretionary bonus based upon specific objectives to be determined by the compensation committee.
 The compensation committee has established a current bonus target for Dr. Main of 35% of his base salary, subject to adjustment.
 The employment agreement is at-will and contains a non-competition agreement.
 The agreement also provides for certain severance payments upon the termination of Dr. Main's employment, as described below under the heading "Executive and Director Compensation - Potential Payments upon Termination or Change in Control."
 Brian P. Zambrowicz, Ph.D.
 In February 2000, we entered into an employment agreement with Brian P. Zambrowicz, Ph.D., to serve as our senior vice president of genomics.
 Dr. Zambrowicz was named executive vice president of research in August 2002 and executive vice president and chief scientific officer in February 2007.
-Under the agreement, Dr. Zambrowicz receives a base salary, currently \$408,000 a year, subject to adjustment, with an annual discretionary bonus based upon specific objectives to be determined by the compensation committee.
-The compensation committee has established a current bonus target for Dr. Zambrowicz of 40% of his base salary, subject to adjustment.
-The employment agreement is at-will and contains a non-competition agreement.
-The agreement also provides for certain severance payments upon the termination of Dr. Zambrowicz's employment, as described below under the heading "Executive and Director Compensation - Potential Payments upon Termination or Change in Control."
+Under the agreement, Dr. Zambrowicz received a base salary, with an annual discretionary bonus based upon specific objectives to be determined by the compensation committee.
+The employment agreement was at-will and contained a non-competition agreement.
+The agreement also provided for certain severance payments upon the termination of Dr. Zambrowicz's employment, as described below under the heading "Executive and Director Compensation - Potential Payments upon Termination or Change in Control."
+Dr. Zambrowicz resigned from such position in February 2015 and no severance payments were payable under the employment agreement in connection with his resignation.
+We entered into a consulting agreement with Dr. Zambrowicz in February 2015 pursuant to which he will provide his consulting and advisory services for a period of one year and we will pay Dr. Zambrowicz fees of \$24,000 per year.